Paget's Disease of Bone: What are the Causes, Symptoms & How It's Treated

 Which Bones Are Affected By Paget ’s Disease of the Bone?

 Paget’s disease can affect any bone in your body, but some bones are more likely to be affected than others.
 The most commonly affected bones are the pelvis, spine, skull, femur (thigh), tibia (shin), and humerus (upper arm).
 Sometimes, only one bone is affected, but more often, several bones are involved.
-The disease can also spread among different bones over time.[3]
+The disease can also spread to different bones over time.[3]

 Symptoms and Signs of Paget's Disease